anukark22/generativeaicareerandskills/README.md

-# Generative AI for Career and Skills
+# HOPE: AI for Career and Skills